Batch File Rename Tool

 Common Use Cases

-- Photo Organization:
+- Photo organization:

 Frequently Asked Questions

-Which browsers support this tool?
+Which browsers support the bulk rename utility?

 Are my files uploaded to a server?

-Can I undo a rename operation?
+Can I undo a bulk rename operation?

-Does the tool rename files in subfolders?
+Does it rename files in subfolders?

 Related Tools